vassilych/cscs/CscsMcp/README.md

 **3. Network: publish it as `cscs.brainpingpong.com`**, the same way `mcp.brainpingpong.com` reaches port 17576:

-- In Cloudflare DNS for `brainpingpong.com`, add `cscs`, proxied (orange cloud), pointing at the server — or add a public hostname `cscs.brainpingpong.com` → `http://localhost:17577` if the other services come in through a Cloudflare Tunnel.
+- In Cloudflare DNS for `brainpingpong.com`, add `cscs`, proxied (orange cloud), with the same target as the `mcp` record — or add a public hostname `cscs.brainpingpong.com` → `http://localhost:17578` if the other services come in through a Cloudflare Tunnel.
-- If `mcp.` reaches its port through an Origin Rule, add the same rule for `cscs.brainpingpong.com` with destination port 17577.
+- `mcp.` reaches 17576 through the Origin Rule `MCP Port`; add a rule `CSCS Port` the same way: hostname equals `cscs.brainpingpong.com` → destination port 17578.
+Without it Cloudflare connects to port 80/443 and reaches the wrong service or nothing.
+- Give `cscs.` whatever SSL/TLS mode and WAF / bot-protection exceptions `mcp.` has.
+Claude's connector calls come from Anthropic's servers, not a browser, so a challenge page breaks them.
-- Let Windows Firewall accept 17577 only from localhost or Cloudflare's IP ranges, like 17575/17576.
+- Let Windows Firewall accept 17578 only from localhost or Cloudflare's IP ranges, like 17575/17576.
   Keep `Cscs:TrustForwardedHeaders` `true` only while the port is unreachable directly; otherwise anyone can forge `CF-Connecting-IP` to dodge the per-client limit.